weaveworks-liquidmetal/site/docs/community/blog.md

 # Got a cool Liquid Metal story to tell?

-We'd love to help you share it!
+We'd love to help you share your experience!

 Whether you have discovered an interesting use-case, contributed some neat code, or just talk about how you set up and use LM day-to-day, we're